-All admitted students are assigned a faculty advisor.
-The advisor will be their primary faculty point of contact for discussing broader opportunities, challenges and progress as students enter and move through the program.
-The advisor will be responsible for supporting students in successfully completing the program, and gaining the most benefit from it.
+All admitted students are assigned an interim faculty advisor.
+The interim advisor will be their primary faculty point of contact until the student had established a Dissertation Supervisory Committee.
+The advisor will be responsible for supporting students in successfully completing the beginning stages of the program, and gaining the most benefit from it.
 They will also be responsible for helping students address issues and challenges as they might arise.
-Advisors compliment the role of the Dissertation Supervisory Committee, which is more focused on the dissertation, and supporting education and expertise within a specific area.